jdlib/JDBX/UserGuide.md

     qc.cols(1,3,7);              // columns 1,3,7, as Object[]
     qc.map();                    // returns a Map<String,Object>

-Now given this `QueryCursor` API it is easy to create a function which obtains a `QueryCursor` and returns a complex value read from a result row:
+Given this API it is easy to create a function which obtains a `QueryCursor` and returns a complex value constructed from row values:

     public class City {
          public static City read(QueryCursor qc) {